cacttus/Neural_OR_Tutorial/README.md

 | 1 | 0 |   1    |
 | 0 | 1 |   1    |

-The Perceptron class can have its constructor set to the Sigmoid or the Relu for different behaviors.
+The Perceptron class can have its constructor parameter set to the two activators, Sigmoid or Relu, for different training.

-You can change the number of "steps" data to any number (originally 50), the original article stated that if you set this number incorrectly the network may overtrain.
+Modifying the number of "steps" data to any number >0 (originally 50), the original article stated that if you set this number incorrectly the network may overtrain.

-I have tested the Perceptron with 6000 iterations and the weights appears to converge correctly to 1 1 and 0.
+I have tested the Perceptron with 6000 iterations and the weights appears to converge correctly to 1 1 and 0 under the sigmoid function.